• Skip to primary navigation

 • 1 Granny Smith apple peeled, cored and diced small

-• 1 ounce box sugar-free butterscotch pudding mix
+• 1 ounce sugar-free butterscotch pudding mix

 • 1 Granny Smith apple cored and sliced into thin slices